 8. Have Your Taxes Prepared by a Professional

-Not only will an expert be more likely to get you the best possible deal, but you can even deduct your tax preparation fees.
-Many tax pros offer guarantees so that if it turns out you paid more than you should have, you’ll get a reimbursement from the preparer.
+Not only is an expert more likely to get you the best possible deal, but you can even deduct your tax preparation fees.
+Many tax pros offer guarantees so that if it turns out you paid more than you should have, you get a reimbursement from the preparer.

-For added security, choose a CPA or an enrolled agent to prepare your taxes.
-These preparers charge somewhat more than an uncertified agent, but are held to a higher level of competency by their credentialing organization, which could mean a larger refund for you.
+For more complex tax situations, consider a CPA or an enrolled agent to prepare your taxes.
+These preparers charge more than an uncertified agent, but are held to a higher level of competency by their credentialing organization, which could mean a larger refund for you.
 You can find an enrolled agent in your area by a zip-code search of the IRS’s database of credentialed preparers.

 Before you start your tax return each year, check for new credits that may apply to you, and review the IRS’s rules for deductions.
-If you decide to do your own taxes, many tax prep software programs exist that can walk you through your return, and the IRS allows you to e-file individual tax returns at no charge.
+If you decide to do your own taxes, many tax prep software programs can walk you through your return, and the IRS allows you to e-file individual tax returns at no charge.

 Above all, remember that the most important tax-saving measure is to take the time to review your return carefully before you submit it.
-By taking your time and double-checking your return, you ensure that you will receive the greatest amount of deductions possible.
+By double-checking your return, you ensure that you’re going to receive the greatest amount of deductions possible.

 What other ways can you suggest to save money on taxes?